mtov/engsoftmoderna/en/chapter1.md

 \index{Code Review}
 There are also practices that support the production of high-quality software.
-Notably, many organizations implement **code reviews**, where the code written by one developer is only approved for production after another team member reviews and approves it.
+Notably, many organizations implement **code reviews**, where the code written by one developer only moves to production after another team member reviews and approves it.
 This practice aids in early bug detection (before the system enters production) and improves the internal quality of the code (i.e., its maintainability, readability,